History of the Welsh language: Plaid Cymru

 In a speech at the 2000 National Eisteddfod at Llanelli, the Plaid Cymru Assembly Member Cynog Dafis called for a new Welsh-language movement with greater powers to lobby for the language at the Assembly, UK, and EU levels.
-Dafis felt the needs of the Welsh language were ignored during the first year of the Assembly, and that to ensure the langugae's dynamic growth a properly resourced strategy was needed.
+Dafis felt the needs of the Welsh language were ignored during the first year of the Assembly, and that to ensure the language's dynamic growth a properly resourced strategy was needed.
 In his speech Dafis encouraged other Welsh-language advocacy groups to work more closely together to create a more favourable climate in which the use of Welsh was "attractive, exciting, a source of pride and a sign of strength".
 Additionally, Dafis pointed towards efforts in areas such as Catalonia and the Basque Country as successful examples to emulate.

 Lord Elis-Thomas, the former president of Plaid Cymru, disagreed with Dafis's assessment, however.
 At the Urdd Eisteddfod, Elis-Thomas said that there was no need for another Welsh language act, citing that there was "enough goodwill to safeguard the language's future".
 His comments prompted Cymdeithas yr Iaith Gymraeg and many others to call for his resignation as the Assembly's presiding officer.